Chicken and Broccoli Saute

 - Mustard, Dijon - 2 tsp

-- Garlic / Broccoli / Cheese - Prep as directed.
+- Onions / Broccoli / Bacon - Prep as directed.
 Store separately.
 (Can be done up to 5 days ahead)

 - Rotisserie chicken - (Skip if chicken was prepped ahead for Tuesday.)
 Take meat off the bone and shred.
 Use a knife and fork or your hands.
 (Can be done up to 5 days ahead)

-- Season pasta with some salt and pepper.
+- Season with some salt and pepper.
+Add some hot sauce if you’d like it spicy.
 Enjoy!

 I actually made this without the broccoli or chicken to be used as a side dish and it was awesome!2 Helpful